Rose Hill Honors Program

 Who Are Our Students?

 The Honors Program recognizes and affirms the ethical and intellectual importance of diversity to a robust education.
-We therefore actively seek a cohort of students with varying identities and backgrounds who can learn from each other’s differing experiences, perspectives, commitments, and values.
+We therefore actively seek and support a cohort of students with varying identities and backgrounds who can learn from each other’s differing experiences, perspectives, commitments, and values.

 - An Honors core with fewer required classes to allow time for greater intellectual exploration